Building Subject Area materials¶

 Figure 2: Data classes for describing the logical data types and implementation options

-Consuming the glossary in models¶
+Consuming the glossary in design models

 Figure 3: Linking to models

-The linked data classes provide details of language types to use when generating compliant artifacts from the models.
+Any linked data classes provide details of language types to use when generating compliant artifacts from the models.

-Figure 4 shows a simple structure schema.
+Figure 4 shows a simple schema structure.

 Figure 4: Schemas for documenting the structure of data